 Agroal River Beach

-Praia Fluvial do Agroal is a natural spring that feeds a river pool, famous for ice-cold water with supposed therapeutic properties.
-Locals pack this place during summer, so arrive early.
-The facilities include wooden decks and a cafe, making it the perfect way to cool down after hiking.
+Praia Fluvial do Agroal is a stunning natural spring that feeds a local river pool.
+It is famous for ice-cold water that boasts supposed therapeutic properties.
+Locals completely pack this place during the hot summer months, so you need to arrive early.

 The Festa dos Tabuleiros

-The Festival of the Trays only happens every four years.
-Hundreds of women parade through the streets carrying column-like trays on their heads, stacked with bread and paper flowers.
-This is a pagan-origin fertility rite adapted by the Holy Spirit cult.
-The event attracts hundreds of thousands of visitors to the city.
+The massive Festival of the Trays only happens every four years.
+Hundreds of women parade through the streets carrying column-like trays on their heads, heavily stacked with bread and paper flowers.
+This is a fascinating pagan-origin fertility rite that was later adapted by the Holy Spirit cult.